jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 There is much more to `Class Components` then was touched on here.
 This was only meant to show the most minimum instantiation of a Class Component.

-Just keep in mind that the additional structure for defining state, handling props, calling lifecycle methods is much different than their `Hook` based counterparts.
+Just keep in mind that the additional structure for defining state, handling props, calling lifecycle methods will be slightly different than their `Hook` based counterparts.

 ### Functional Components